“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Home” the boy repeated once as if learning a new word and stepped out.

-Henry reached to the back seat and removed the tote bag.
+seat and removed the tote bag.
 They walked to

 a round metallic tube and a soft female voice spoke “Identify.”